 Serbia is a post-conflict country in which civil society is striving to cooperate with state authorities in matters related to migration and to counter negative trends of the government.
 Feminist organizations in particular have a strong role in limiting the harm the government's policies cause to people.
 Migration is a topical issue in Serbia, with the Interior Minister mentioning the work of the police in dealing with migrants and hindering their rights to entrance in the country.
 The problem with migrants and refugees in Serbia is that the system is not set up to help them: as unemployment is high among Serbians as well, it is difficult for migrants to find a job or even get their asylum requests granted.
-Moreover, there are several unsolved political issues in the country, such as the recognize the independence of Kosovo; as a consequence, many of the migrants come from these countries, as they are granted the right to legally stay in Serbia for one month.
+Moreover, there are several unsolved political issues in the country, such as the recognition of Kosovo.
+The Serbian government has signed agreements with countries that do not recognize the independence of Kosovo; as a consequence, many of the migrants come from these countries, as they are granted the right to legally stay in Serbia for one month.
 They often use this time to look for chances to cross borders, searching for smugglers that can help them reach the EU.